A Guide to Inventory Control

 • Perform warehouse audits regularly – Warehouse personnel can run through their stocks for spoilage, theft, and potential human errors.
 Doing so ensures that the accounting team receives accurate information about the counts and costs of your inventory.
 It’s best to use a digital inventory checklist to simplify this process.

-How Training Can Help You Implement Best Practices
+How Training Can Help Your Inventory

 With good inventory control training, you can effectively reinforce the best practices outlined in your operating manuals and Standard Operating Procedures (SOPs).
-And on top of higher quality work and better productivity, it can also help your workers become more aware of potential issues and more proactive in preventing mishaps along the way.
+And on top of higher quality work and better productivity, it can also help your workers become more aware of potential issues and be proactive in preventing mishaps along the way.

-Say goodbye to the days of boring training and operating manuals.
-With SafetyCulture (formerly iAuditor)’s Training feature, you can easily transform your work instructions into training slides that are interactive, visually appealing, and easy to understand.
+With SafetyCulture’s Training feature, you can easily transform your work instructions into training slides that are interactive, visually appealing, and easy to understand.
+You can also make training accessible to your team using their preferred devices.

 Leizel Estrellas